25 (Adele album): Musical style and themes

 Described by Adele as a "make-up album", she attempted to move away from the theme of break-ups that dominated 21's lyrical content.
 Adele stated that 25's lyrics focuses on themes of her "trying to clear out the past," and moving on.
 She continued to say that the album's lyrics are a reflection of the frame of mind she was in during that age, describing the time as a "turning point" where she was in the centre of adolescence and adulthood and the start of a time where she would "go into becoming who I'm going to be forever without a removal van full of my old junk."
 Lyrically, the album touches upon various themes including the singers fear of getting older, her childhood, regrets, longing for her family, nostalgia and her role as a mother.
 Mark Savage of the BBC, noted the album's themes were a departure from the anger and heartbroken themes that dominated 21, stating that the lyrics were "reflective" allowing the singer "to re-examine her past relationships".
 Savage continued to state that songs such as "When We Were Young" introduce the album's key theme of Adele's "uneasy acceptance of adulthood."
 The album is focused at a broad popular music appeal, where her former releases, were made with a concoction of "gospel, R&B, jazz, [and] folk" styles, elements, and audiences in mind.

 Songs

 25 opens with "Hello", a piano ballad that borrows heavily from soul music.
 During the chorus Adele is heard singing the lines over layers of backing vocals, piano and drums which were described by the Telegraph as leaning "towards a very luscious wall of sound".
 The track also contains drums which Adele was credited for providing.
 Lyrically, the track focuses on themes of nostalgia and regret and plays out like a conversation.
-The follow up, "Send My Love (To Your New Lover)", has been compared to the work of singer Taylor Swift due to its "upbeat, poppy" sound.
+The follow-up, "Send My Love (To Your New Lover)", has been compared to the work of Swift due to its "upbeat, poppy" sound.
 Adele describes it as a "happy you're gone" song, which was inspired by an ex-boyfriend.